wilsonzlin/umap-rs/README.md

 # umap-rs

 Fast, parallel Rust implementation of the core UMAP algorithm.
-Stripped-down port focused on performance.
+Clean, modern Rust implementation focused on performance and correctness.

 ## What this is

-- Core UMAP dimensionality reduction algorithm (~1300 lines)
+- Core UMAP dimensionality reduction algorithm (~1800 lines)
 - Parallel SGD optimization (4-8x speedup via Rayon)
-- Euclidean distance + generic metric trait
+- Euclidean distance + extensible metric trait
 - Dense arrays only (no sparse matrix support)
-- Fit only (no transform for new points)
+- Fit only (transform for new points not yet implemented)

 ## What this is NOT